TommyLike/cora/readme_en.md

 # Cora
 [中文版本](readme.md)

 Cora, Community Collaboration CLI.
 A unified command-line interface to interact with community services.
-Access forums, mailing lists, meetings, issue trackers, and more — all from a single binary, driven by OpenAPI specs published by each backend service.
+Access forums, mailing lists, meetings, issue，CICD, and more — all from a single binary, driven by OpenAPI specs published by each backend service.

 ![Cora](assets/img/cora.png)